Craft written investment policy statement

-"Evidence suggests professional forecasters and market timers don't have better results than the flip of a coin," Duong says.
+"Evidence suggests professional forecasters and market timers don't have better results than the flip of a coin," says Duong, of Wealth Engineers.
 "That means the odds are not in your favor in taking the risks of getting in and out with your investments."

 Combat G-forces with ETFs

 If past volatility has rattled your bones like only an old-fashioned wooden coaster can, a portfolio of exchange-traded funds can be a strategic tool to reduce overall volatility while attaining good long-term outcomes, says Jim Heitman, founder of Compass Financial Planning in Alta Loma, California.
 "There are index ETFs that are designed to be less volatile," he says.
 "Then, when the evening talking heads start talking about a big drop in the market, you can just ignore them."

 If it appears a market correction is due, consider hedging by using an inverse ETF, says Phillip R. Christenson, financial planner and portfolio manager at Phillip James Financial in Plymouth, Minnesota.